openmindsclub/H4ckT0b3rF3st-2k20/projects/vault-of-scripts/Vigenere-chiffrement/README.md

 There are many tasks you can do.

-1- Add a decypher function.
+1- Add a decrypt function.
-2- Add a menu where you can choose between cypher or decypher.
+2- Add a menu where you can choose between cypher or decrypte.
 3- Make a better vigenere algorithm, if you can.
 4- TBA.